paulina-grunwald/catalog-project/README.md

 1. Install Vagrant and Virtual Box
 2. Clone this repository
 3. Launch the Vagrant VM (by typing `vagrant up` in the directory */udacity-catalog-project* from the terminal).
-4. From directory */udacity-catalog-project/catalog*, initialize the application database by typing `python database_setup.py` and `python feedcatalog.py` (This step is optional).
+4. From directory */udacity-catalog-project/catalog*, initialize the application database by typing `python database_setup.py` follows by `python feedcatalog.py`.
 5. From directory */udacity-catalog-project/catalog*, run the application within the VM by typing `python main.py` into the Terminal.
 6. Access the application by visiting http://localhost:8000 locally on the browser.